-Thus, the CG algorithm for minimizing $J_1$ requires the solution of three very similar problems in every iteration, namely the direct, the adjoint and the sensitivity problem.
-However, due to the linearity of the involved equations only two problems - the adjoint (3.7) and the sensitivity (3.9) problem - have to be solved [17].
+Thus, the CG algorithm for minimizing J_1 requires the solution of three very similar problems in every iteration, namely the direct, the adjoint and the sensitivity problem.
+However, due to the linearity of the involved equations only two problems - the sensitivity (3.7) and the adjoint (3.9) problem - have to be solved.
+Instead of solving the direct problem (2.10) for $u(\mathbf{x}, t; F_w)$, the linear update formula can be applied.